pokealarm/pokealarm/docs/getting-started/installation.rst

      `RealDeviceMap wiki <https://realdevicemap.readthedocs.io/en/latest/realdevicemap/dashboard/settings.html#webhook>`_.

    Finally, start your scanner.
-If everything is set up correctly, PA will start logging informations about what it is doing to the console.
+If everything is set up correctly, PA will start logging information about what it is doing to the console.

 Updating
 -------------------------------------